wurik1337/Q-learning-GML/README.md

 # Q learning GML
  Application of reinforcement learning method Q learning in GML.
-Using the room example
+Using the room example.this technique is sometimes used in neural networks